Separation-Utility Pareto Frontier: An Information-Theoretic Characterization: Methods: Regularization with Theoretical Guarantees

-To conclude the current section, we have proved a characterization of the separation-utility Pareto frontier on the $(u,v)$ information plane, showing its concavity and the increasing marginal price of separation, demonstrated the effectiveness of the separation violation using CMI via its control of arbitrary downstream tasks, and identified the conditions under which utility improvements necessarily incur separation violation.
-These results ground the use of CMI as a scalar regularizer for effectively navigating the utility-separation trade-off in practice.
+To conclude the current section, we have characterized the separation-utility Pareto frontier on the \((v,u)\) information plane, established its concavification under revealed randomization and hence non-decreasing marginal cost (in the generalized concave sense) of separation, justified CMI as a separation-violation quantification through uniform control of bounded downstream tests, and identified conditions under which utility improvements beyond \(u_X^\star\) necessarily incur separation violation.
+These results ground the use of CMI as a scalar regularizer for navigating the separation-utility trade-off in practice.